A high standard multicultural program in Finance and Law

 - Master Economics and Business (English taught program)

-Students will receive Sciences Po's Master's degree in Finance and Strategy after completing their two years of studies and all requirements at both institutions.
-A specific concentration can appear on their Master's degree from Sciences Po according to the courses completed at Penn Law.
+A specific concentration can appear on the Master's degree at Sciences Po according to the courses completed at Penn Law.

 Year 2 at Penn Law